Supporting Youth in School and College

 Parents and families are encouraged to share information about Project TEACH with their pediatrician and/or PCPs.

 NAMI Basics is a free six session 2.5 hours educational program for parents and other caregivers of children and adolescents who have behavioral issues, un-diagnosed emotional issues, ADHD, ODD, OCD, DMDD, have developed symptoms of mental illness (brain disorder), or have been diagnosed with a mental illness.
-This class is taught by trained teachers who themselves are the parent or caregiver of an individual who developed symptoms of mental illness prior to age 13 diagnosed or un-diagnosed.
+This class is taught by trained individuals who themselves are the parent or caregiver of someone who has developed symptoms of mental illness prior to age 13 diagnosed or un-diagnosed.
 Participants learn how to best support their child at home, at school, and when they are receiving medical care.
 The program covers: the impact of illness on family, biology, treatment options, overview of the systems available, communications & problem solving skills, crisis planning, latest research and much more.

 Last year, 99% of participants would recommend the program to other parents and caregivers.

 Preparing Youth with Mental Health Disorders for College

 The transition from high school to college can be stressful for most students but this transition presents unique challenges for students with psychiatric disabilities.
 BestColleges.com provides students with the knowledge and resources they need to succeed.
 Their free “Guide to College Planning for Psychiatrically Impaired Students” is an excellent source of information in a concise and user-friendly format.
 It includes apps to help students manage symptoms; wellness strategies; ways to access support on and off campus; strategies for how to approach professors and secure necessary accommodations for classes, assignments; and practical suggestions for campus involvement seem.
 In addition, the guide identifies financial scholarships that are available to students with psychiatric disabilities.